7hat3eird0ne/cmdgame2048/README.md

 You can restart the game by pressing ENTER and quit by pressing ESC
 ### power-ups
 There are three types of power-ups - undo a move, swap two tiles, and delete tiles by number.
 Only the first is supported right now.
 - Undo a move -  Activated by doing SHIFT+U. Undoes the last move you did, you can't undo two moves in a row.
 You start with 2 uses and need to make a 128 tile to get more.
-Attempting to undo a power up (ex. doing SHIFT+U right after SHIFT+I to go back to the board before swapping) is currently buggy for unknown reasons and will undo the move beforehand too
+Power up counts as a move, therefore it is possible to undo a power up.
 - Swap two tiles - Activated by doing SHIFT+I. Pushing moving keys moves coordinates on bottom.
 Pressing ENTER selects the tile coordinates point to.
 Once two tiles are selected, press ENTER to swap the selected tiles.
 Press ESC to quit the swap selection mode.
 Trying to select an empty tile fails.
 You start with 1 use and need to make a 256 tile to get more.
 - Delete all tiles with a number - Activated by doing SHIFT+O. Pushing moving keys moves coordinates on bottom.
 Pressing ENTER selects the tile coordinates point to.
 Once is the tile selected press ENTER again to delete all the intented tiles.
 If the selected tile is not empty, it will remove all tiles with that number.
 Press ESC to quit delete selection mode.
 You start with no uses and need to make a 512 tile to get more.